Green Mountain pastures encircling the Pin Valley

 Where is Pin Valley located?

 Pin Valley is located in the Spiti district of Himachal.
 It is a treasure trove of mountain pastures, unique wildlife, and plants.
-The valley is also the focal point for major trekking expeditions in the country and can be reached from Spiti.

 What kind of fauna can be seen in Pin Valley?